digitaljohn/boilerplate/README.md

 Big thanks to [Brett Jones](https://github.com/brettjonesdev), the creator of [Marionette-Require-Boilerplate](https://github.com/BoilerplateMVC/Marionette-Require-Boilerplate/).
 Much of this Boilerplate is based on his amazing work.

+# Todo

+- Authentication, to secure the News Admin
+- Fix Issues with BackboneEditor
+- Documentation on the MondoDB and Amazon S3 Storage

 # Getting Started